 “Alternate Facts” Community Colleges Tell Ourselves and How Marketing Can Reforge the Truth

 Most of us ignore marketing until enrollment is down!
 At the same time, we tell ourselves that as the affordable, accessible and close to home college we are/should be the “college of choice.”
 Pamela Cox-Otto, Community College Whisperer and 35-year veteran of the community college “good fight,” talks about the lies we tell ourselves, the realities of reaching and serving our students…and how marketing can do more for you than you think!

-Introducer: Paul Dale, Maricopa Community Colleges (AZ)
+Introducer: Karla Fisher, Maricopa Community Colleges (AZ)

 Speaker: Pam Cox-Otto, Interact Communications Office

 11:30 - 11:45 am